bazilinskyy/coupled-sim/README.md

 Note: this option is not turned on right now due to the added information a laser provides to the participant.
 If you do want to use the crosshair instead of the laser, you can replace the current code with the code below.

-Having to look at a laser which comes out of your eyes can be distracting.
+Having to look at a laser that comes out of your eyes can be distracting.
 Thus, the laser is only made visible to the pedestrian.
 The passenger sees a crosshair instead.

 The crosshair is another laser, which is cut off at an arbitrary distance.
 Thus, the crosshair is the cross-section of a second laser.